 Denali National Park and Preserve

-You can rent bicycles outside the park and take them on the bus.
-It’s great fun, and it allows you to stop and enjoy the road at your own pace.
-Remember to be careful when going around a bend.
-Who knows what animal awaits you on the other side.
-Note that you’re only allowed to take the bike on camper buses (the green ones, intended for backpackers who enter the Park with a lot of equipment).
-The camper buses depart relatively seldom, so you should check their schedule in advance.
+Did you know you can rent a bike outside the park and take it on the bus with you?
+It’s great fun, and it allows you to enjoy the road at your own pace.
+Remember to be careful when going around a bend – who knows what kind of wildlife may await on the other side.
+Carrying a bike is allowed only on camper buses (buses with extra carrying capacity).
+Make sure to check their schedule in advance.